5olod5ald/Jumia-Notebook/README.md

-# Jumia Product Price Prediction
+# Jumia Product Price Prediction & Price Evaluation

-This project focuses on predicting the prices of products from **Jumia** using machine learning.
+This project focuses on predicting product prices from **Jumia** and evaluating if the discounted price is reasonable.
 It includes data scraping, cleaning, visualization, and building predictive models.

 ---